Blupo/ColorPane/docs/user-guide/color-editor.md

 [TOC]

-If the editor window is large enough, then the color wheel, sliders, and palettes will be shown at the same time, otherwise you can use the button bar at the right of the window to pick which one to view.
+If the editor window is large enough, then all of the components will be shown at the same time, otherwise you can use the button bar at the right of the window to pick which one to view.
 By default, the window is only large enough to show the wheel and sliders.

 Outside of being used in a plugin, you can use the plugin toolbar to bring up the color editor at any time.